 Press release from:

-Sherpa, Collectif Ethique sur l’Etiquette, European Uyghur Institute
+Sherpa, Collectif Ethique sur l’Etiquette, and European Uyghur Institute.

 For more information : email@example.com